Bride-to-Be Surprises Her Quarantined Grandpa With Engagement News

 One North Carolina woman found an extra special way to include her quarantined grandfather in her engagement.

-Carly Boyd recently surprised 87-year-old Shelton Mahala through the window of his nursery home, where he's currently in isolation due to the coronavirus pandemic.
+Carly Boyd recently surprised 87-year-old Shelton Mahala through the window of his nursing home, where he's currently in isolation due to the coronavirus pandemic.

 "When I arrived at the nursing home," the 21-year-old told ABC News, "I run around the building to get to his bedroom window and they pulled up his blinds.
 I point to my ring and he realized I was engaged!"